 - A family member (preferred but not mandatory)

 - A questionnaire will be sent to you prior to your appointment.
 Please complete this and bring it to your appointment.

 Should I Bring Anyone with Me to the Appointment?

 Yes.
-We ask that a family member is present for the clinical interview, which is typically at the beginning of the day.
-It helps to have them describe any changes they have noticed or concerns about you.
-Your loved one will only be needed for one hour.
+We ask that a family member be present for the clinical interview, which is typically at the beginning of the day.
+We will ask them about any changes they have noticed in your health, as well as addressing any concerns they have in this regard.
+Your significant other will only be needed for one hour.

 Other Tips for a Neuropsychological Assessment:

 - Bring lunch or expect to go out for lunch

 - Take your medications normally (we recommend not taking non-essential medications that make you sleepy)

 - Bring a cushion if you’re uncomfortable sitting for long periods